Dr. Harold L. Fisher

-Dr. Harold L. Fisher has been a professor at College of Biblical Studies in Houston, Texas for the last seven years, and has been teaching for multiple universities online for the last eight years.
+Dr. Harold L. Fisher has been a professor at College of Biblical Studies in Houston, Texas for the last eleven years, and has been teaching for multiple universities online for the last nineteen years.
 Prior to becoming a professor, he taught in public school education for a total of eight years.

 He received his doctorate degree in teacher leadership from Walden University, a master’s degree in education from American Intercontinental University in instructional technology, a master’s degree in education from Our Lady of the Lake University with dual majors in curriculum and instruction and master technology teaching, and he holds a third master’s degree in organizational leadership from Baptist Bible College.
 He finished his Bachelors of Science degree in biblical studies from College of Biblical Studies, and has a Texas teacher certification in Business Education from Texas State University.